johnston9/MS3-Shot-Caller/README.md

 </h2>

-5. As a Returning User, I want to find messages in specific areas.
+5. As a Returning User, I want to add a communication in a specific area.

     1. Upon entering
     2. Upon entering
     3. Upon entering

-6. As a Returning User, I want to edit or delete my communications.
+6. As a Returning User, I want to edit and delete my communications.

     1. Upon entering
     2. Upon entering